 Additionally, the coordinator provides a shared secret which is used to indicate authorization to register with the coordination context by other parties.
-The secret is communicated using a security context token (SCT) and <wsse:RequestSecurityTokenResponse> element using the mechanisms described in WS-SecureConversation [WSSecConv] and WS-Trust [WSTrust].
+The secret is communicated using a security token and a <wst:RequestSecurityTokenResponse> element inside a <wst:IssuedTokens> header.
+The security token and hence the secret is scoped to a particular coordination context using the textual value of a <wscoor:Identifier> element in a <wsp:AppliesTo> element in the <wst:RequestSecurityTokenResponse> using the mechanisms described in WS-Trust [WSTrust].
 This secret may be delegated to other parties as described in the next section.